danielkingsk/bank-modern-web/README.md

 ## 🎨 Styling

 Tailwind is configured with a custom color palette and typography scale to match a neobank aesthetic (deep blues/blacks, accent gradients, rounded cards).
-Custom theme values live in `tailwind.config.ts`.
+Custom theme values live in `tailwind.config.js`.

 ---